johnbohunt/Filter.Regeneration/John/README.md

 ![Completed Regen](https://github.com/johnbohunt/Filter.Regeneration/blob/main/John/images/rga%20regen%203.png?raw=true)
 This regeneration was allowed to run for almost 24 hours from the start and we can start to see very low levels of water and oxygen!
 #### Steps to end the run
+1. Close the Ar/H bottle (V9)
+2. Let the pressure in the system pump out
-1. Shut off the Ar/H (close the regulator)
+3. Shut off the Ar/H (close the regulator: V8)
-2. Close the Ar/H bottle
-3. Close the rig to the outside world
+4. Close the rig to the outside world
-4. Stop run and turn off filament
+5. Stop run and turn off RGA filament
-5. Isolate the RGA from the system
+6. Isolate the RGA from the system (close SV1)
+7. Turn off the RGA
-6. Turn off the heater tapes (unplug them)
+8. Turn off the heater tapes (unplug them or switch off power strip)
-7. Open the Ar/H (open the regulator)
-8. Letting the pressure in the system pump out
 9. Turn off the ion gauge
-10. Shut off the system
+10. Shut off the turbo pump
-11. Turn off the Motor pump
+11. After the turbo has spun down, the roughing pump can be shut off.
-12. Turn off the RGA
-13. Shut off the Pumping Station